Howard Shore

-Shore has also composed a few concert works including one opera, The Fly, based on the plot of Cronenberg's 1986 film, which premiered at the Théâtre du Châtelet in Paris on July 2, 2008; a short piece named Fanfare for the Wanamaker Organ and the Philadelphia Orchestra; and a short overture for the Swiss 21st Century Symphony Orchestra.
+Shore has also composed concert works including one opera, The Fly, based on the plot of Cronenberg's 1986 film, which premiered at the Théâtre du Châtelet in Paris on July 2, 2008; a short piece named Fanfare for the Wanamaker Organ and the Philadelphia Orchestra; and a short overture for the Swiss 21st Century Symphony Orchestra.
 Shore has also composed for television, including serving as the original musical director for the American sketch comedy show Saturday Night Live from 1975 to 1980.

-In addition to his three Academy Awards, Shore has also won three Golden Globe Awards and four Grammy Awards.
+In addition to his three Oscars, Shore has also won three Golden Globe Awards, four Grammy Awards, three Genie Awards, and nine Canadian Screen Awards.

 Early life and career

-Howard Shore was born in Toronto, Ontario, Canada, the son of Bernice (née Ash) and Mac Shore.
-Shore is Jewish.
-He started studying music at the age of 8 or 9.
+Shore was born in Toronto, Ontario, Canada, the son of Jewish parents Bernice (née Ash) and Mac Shore.
+He started studying music around the age of 8 or 9.
 He learned a multitude of instruments and began playing in bands at the ages of 13 and 14.
 When Shore was 13, he met and became good friends with a young Lorne Michaels in summer camp, and this friendship would later be influential in his career.
 By 17, he decided he wanted to pursue music in his adult life too.
 He studied music at Berklee College of Music in Boston after graduating from Forest Hill Collegiate Institute.

 From 1969 to 1972, Shore was a member of the jazz fusion band Lighthouse.
 In 1970, he became the music director for Lorne Michaels and Hart Pomerantz's short-lived TV program The Hart & Lorne Terrific Hour.
-Shore wrote the music for Canadian magician Doug Henning's magic musical Spellbound in 1974 and, from 1975 to 1980, he was the musical director for Lorne Michaels' influential late-night NBC comedy show Saturday Night Live, appearing in many musical sketches, including Howard Shore and His All-Nurse Band, and dressed as a beekeeper for a John Belushi/Dan Aykroyd performance of the Slim Harpo classic "I'm a King Bee".
-Shore also suggested the name for The Blues Brothers to Dan Aykroyd and John Belushi.
+Shore wrote the music for Canadian magician Doug Henning's magic musical Spellbound in 1974 and, from 1975 to 1980, he was the musical director for Michaels' influential late-night NBC sketch comedy show Saturday Night Live, appearing in many musical sketches, including Howard Shore and His All-Nurse Band, and dressed as a beekeeper for a Dan Aykroyd/John Belushi performance of the Slim Harpo classic "I'm a King Bee".
+Shore also suggested the name for the Blues Brothers to Aykroyd and Belushi.